Ak-Sakal/web-Final-23/README.md

 User Authentication:

 Implement a simple user authentication system.
-Users should be able to sign up, log in, and log out.
+Users able to sign up, log in, and log out.

 Task Management: